AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Only available in 19 states

-American Family offers below average rates for drivers with clean records, as well as those with DUIs, poor credit, or a speeding ticket.
-It’s also worth checking out if your household has a teen drivers, as the company gives discounts for having multiple cars as well as multiple policies, like home and auto bundles.
-On the other hand, American Family’s rates are above-average for drivers with an at-fault accident.
+American Family offers below average rates for drivers with clean records, as well as those with DUIs.
+It’s also worth checking out if your household has a teen driver, as the company gives discounts for having multiple cars as well as multiple policies, like home and auto bundles.
+On the other hand, American Family’s rates are above-average for drivers with an at-fault accident, speeding ticket, or bad credit.

 All that said, your quoted rate may differ widely from the average, so it’s worth getting a quote to see exactly how much you’ll pay.